Information theory for dimensionality reduction in dynamical systems: VIB for fluid flow around a cylinder

+The fluid flow of a von Karmen vortex street is well approximated by linear dynamics, which can be understood by recognizing that the system is poised just after a Hopf bifurcation so that there is an angle coordinate which rotates with constant angular velocity.
+This constant rotation can be described by a linear dynamical system.
+It follows from linearity that eigenfunctions of the adjoint transfer operator are given by linear functions of the state variable,

+where $\vec{m}^{(n)}$ is the $n$-th ``Koopman mode'' and angled brackets denote integration over space.
+To compute these modes and the corresponding transfer operator spectrum, we use dynamic mode decomposition (DMD; see SI Section~\ref{si_sec:vib_fluid}) \cite{rowley2009_dmd,schmid_2010_dmd}.

+We allow VIB to learn a two-dimensional encoding variable $[h_0, h_1]$, so that it can learn the complete first eigenfunction rather than only the real or imaginary part.
+For the purposes of comparing our learned variable with $\phi_1$, we construct a complex $h=h_0 + i h_1$ out of the two learned components.

+To understand which function has been learned by the neural network, we check whether the learned functions $h_i[\vec{v}]$ are of the form Eq.~\eqref{fluid_phi}.
+This can be done by examining gradients of the network with respect to the input field

+where we have separated the part of the gradient which is independent of $\vec{v}$ from a residual part which is dependent on $\vec{v}$.
+Gradients of the true eigenfunctions are given simply by

+We can then directly compare our latent variables with the true eigenfunctions by comparing their derivatives.
+If $h$ corresponds to the true eigenfunction, we expect that $\vec{m}^{(\text{IB})}$ is approximately equal to the Koopman mode $\vec{m}^{(1)}$, and that $\vec{g}_{\text{res}}$ is small.
 While it is unclear how to perform this decomposition in a general setting, we assume that the residual component $g_{\text{res},j}$ averages to zero over an oscillation period of the flow field $\vec{v}$.
 Then, $m^{(\text{IB})}_j \approx \langle\frac{\partial h}{\partial v_j} \rangle_t$ and $g_{\text{res},j}$ is given by variations about the mean.
 We see in Fig.~\ref{apxfig:gradsarelinear} that these variations are much smaller than the mean in magnitude, and that they are essentially orthogonal to the mean vector.
 From this, we conclude that the gradients are given primarily by the constant part $\vec{m}$.

 The learned latent functions vary for different training instances of the neural network.
 To extract the \textit{average} gradient, we use PCA in an approach similar to that in Ref.~\cite{Goekmen2021}.
 The learned functions can have arbitrary sign structure; $h=h_0 + ih_1$ is just as likely to be learned as $h=-h_0 + ih_1$, for example.
 While in principle the network could learn arbitrary rotations, rather than simply changes in sign, we observe this is not the case.
 The distribution of gradients forms clusters in the high-dimensional gradient space corresponding to the four possible permutations of sign.
 PCA picks out the directions separating these clusters, as these are precisely the directions along which the data varies the most.
 This procedure gives an average gradient, while taking the varying sign structure into account.
 For reference, the gradient of a single instantiation of the VIB network can be seen in Fig.~\ref{apxfig:vae}b.